Friday, June 13, 2025

 How can I collaborate with school staff to manage my child’s asthma?

 Meet with school staff, share your child’s asthma plan, and tell them about school triggers.
-Make sure they know what to do in emergencies and keep in touch about your child’s asthma.
+Ensure they know what to do in emergencies and keep in touch about your child’s asthma.

 What should I prepare for during my child’s doctor appointments?

 Keep a record of symptoms, triggers, and medication.
-Write down questions and bring important documents like emergency records or medication updates.
+Write down questions and bring essential documents, such as emergency records or medication updates.

 Where can I find support networks for families managing childhood asthma?